ArneDJ/terranova/STYLE.md

 Keep variable names laconic and clear.
 Ideally a variable name should only consist out of one word, if the variable consists of multiple words use snake\_case.
-If your variable names are overly descriptive it most likely means your function is doing more than one thing.
+If your local variable names are overly descriptive it most likely means your function is doing more than one thing.

 ###### Right: